 Scientific Name: Morelia viridis

-The green tree python’s amazing similarities to the emerald tree boa are an example of parallel evolution.
-Although these snakes look virtually the same and share similar habitats, they live in completely different parts of the world and are in fact separate species.
-They have some minute physical distinctions, such as the placement of their labial pits.
-Labial, heat-sensing pits allow the python to use infrared imaging to locate sources of heat.
-This is useful for targeting prey as well as avoiding predators.
-Since the green tree python is nocturnal, it is especially beneficial at night.
+The green tree python’s amazing similarities to the emerald tree boa are an example of convergent evolution.
+Although these snakes look virtually the same and share similar habitats, they live in completely different parts of the world and are, in fact, from different snake families.

 Ontogenetic Color Change